 The effect of radio transmissions on health has been studied extensively, leading to international standards for network antennas and exposure limits for workers and the public.
 Despite the ever-growing body of scientific knowledge, many people continue to be concerned about electromagnetic fields (EMFs) and their impact on health.

-This four-week course looks at the state of the science, standards for mobile technologies, regulatory compliance and public awareness and education.
+This three-week course looks at the state of the science, standards for mobile technologies, regulatory compliance and public awareness and education.

 - Understand public concerns and the accumulated knowledge about the health effects of EMFs.

 - Learn about internationally accepted safety requirements for radio transmissions.